 The deadline for most courses is mid-January, but for courses at Oxford or Cambridge, or in Medicine, Dentistry and Veterinary Science, the deadline is around mid-October.

-If you are thinking of applying for a medical degree, and you completed A level Mathematics in Year 12, here is a list UK medical schools and their entry requirements, highlighting references to post-16 Mathematics qualifications.
+If you are thinking of applying for a medical degree, and you completed A level Mathematics in Year 12, here is a list of UK medical schools and their entry requirements, highlighting references to post-16 Mathematics qualifications.

 As part of the application process you’ll need to prepare a personal statement.
 If you are applying for a maths degree, it’s important to convey your enjoyment and interest in the subject.
 A good way to do this is to focus on some of the topics that you particularly enjoyed learning.